codegold79/100DaysOfCode/log.md

 **Thoughts** I didn't think I missed a day, but I realize I didn't have a Twitter entry for Sunday, August 18.
 I swear I thought I had done coding that day, but I guess not.
 I heard from Greg that if it wasn't tweeted, it didn't happen.
 Oh well.

 **Link(s) to Work** https://github.com/codegold79/laravel-log-parser.git

+### Day 22: Tuesday, August 21, 2019

+**Today's Progress** I formatted the map using Sprintf, including a couple calculations.
+I used WriteString to newly created file that would sever as a CSV report.
+I added a few issues to work on in GitHub.

+**Thoughts** After spending this week writing this code, I don't think it's really that helpful.
+Before I spend a lot of work making this production ready, I might demonstrate it to Nik and see if he finds it to be useful.

+**Link(s) to Work** https://github.com/codegold79/laravel-log-parser.git